JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 2 Part 2.md

 - Initiation: Initiation is not one of the risk treatment options.

 What is the correct formula for computing the annualized loss expectancy?
+- ALE = SLE * ARO: Annualized loss expectancy (ALE) equals a single loss expectancy multiplied by an annualized rate of occurrence.

+What two factors are used to evaluate a risk?
+- Likelihood and impact: Likelihood is the probability that a risk will occur.
+Impact is the amount of expected damage.
+These are the two criteria used to evaluate risks.